Oscar Best Actress winner from the year you were born

 - Movie: "Two Women"

-The Oscar was just one of many awards Sophia Loren won for “Two Women,” and the first awarded for a non-English speaking role.
+The Oscar was just one of many awards Sophia Loren won for "Two Women," and the first awarded for a non-English speaking role.
 In the movie, Loren plays a mother trying to protect her young daughter from the terrors of WWII.
 As a child, Loren lived in an area in Italy highly affected by WWII and was injured by shrapnel during a raid.
-No doubt this experience informed her unforgettable performance.
+This experience undoubtedly informed her unforgettable performance.

 1962: Anne Bancroft